thely/artofweb-21/_projects/5-sell-it.md

 #### Technical/Aesthetic

-To space everything well, you'll use `display: grid;` in some form for each of these.
+To space everything well, you'll use `display: grid;` in some form for most of these.
+(Except, probably, the splash image.)

 Make use of whitespace to make the site look as good as you can make it.